CGS Inline Aeration Meter

 Pressure range max.
 10 bar

-Dimensions measuring tube (WxHxL) Standard sensor: 40 x 110 x 165 mm;
+Dimensions measuring tube (WxHxL) Standard Dash-6 sensor: 40 x 110 x 165 mm;

-Large sensor: 60 x 127 x 218 mm
+Larger 1" sensor: 60 x 127 x 218 mm

-custom-made sizes available upon request
+Custom-made sizes available upon request

-Material measuring tube special steel (1.4571)
+Material measuring tube Stainless steel (1.4571), PEEK

 Connection Standard sensor: 2x UNF 9/16″-18Gg (dash-6) male